Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Instance-Conditioned Adaptation

-\paragraph{Adaptation Attention Free Module} The MHA operation is the core component of the Transformer-like NCO model.
-In the mode of self-attention, MHA performs a scaled dot-product attention for each head, the self-attention calculation can be written as
+From the above description, MHA operation is the core component of Transformer-like routing solvers.
+In the self-attention mode, MHA performs a scaled dot-product attention for each head.
+The self-attention calculation is written as

-where $X$ represents the input, $W^{Q}$, $W^{K}$, and $W^{V}$ are three learning matrices, $d_k$ is the dimension for $K$.
-The MHA incurs the primary memory usage and computational cost, which poses challenges for training on large-scale instances.
-Moreover, the specific design of the MHA makes it difficult to intuitively integrate the instance-conditioned information (i.e., the adaptation function $f(N,d_{ij})$).
+where $X$ represents the input, $W^{Q}$, $W^{K}$ and $W^{V}$ are three learning matrices, and $d_k$ is the dimension for $K$.
+In a Transformer-based routing solver, the MHA incurs primary memory usage and computational cost.
+Additionally, the MHA calculation is not suitable for capturing the relationship between nodes.
+It cannot directly take advantage of the pair-wise distances between nodes.

-We propose a novel module called \textbf{A}daptation \textbf{A}ttention \textbf{F}ree \textbf{M}odule (AAFM), as shown in \cref{fig:aafm_structure}, to replace the MHA operation in both the encoder and the decoder.
-AAFM is based on the AFT-full operation of the Attention Free Transformer (AFT)~\citep{zhai2021aft}, which has lower computation and space complexity but can achieve similar performance to the MHA.
-The details of the AFT are provided in \cref{append:aft}.
-We substitute the original bias $w$ of AFT-full with our adaptation function $f(N,d_{ij})$, i.e.,
+\paragraph{Adaptation Attention Free Module} As shown in \cref{fig:ICAM}, the proposed ICAM is also developed from the encoder-decoder structure, we remove all high-complexity MHA operations in both the encoder and decoder, and replace them with the proposed novel module, named \textbf{A}daptation \textbf{A}ttention \textbf{F}ree \textbf{M}odule (AAFM).
+As shown in \cref{fig:aafm_structure}, AAFM is based on the AFT-full operation~\cite{zhai2021aft}, which offers more excellent speed and memory efficiency than MHA.
+The proposed AAFM can be expressed as